 4. Who Practiced Today?
 Located on the home screen, socially-motivated students enjoy seeing their friends practice that day and a reminder that they’re not alone in their practice.

-5. Become a Practice Champ Seeing their friends practice piece (each piece has its own champ) many times, especially hard ones, can be motivating.
+5. Become a Practice Champ Seeing their friends practicing songs (each song has its own champ) many times, especially hard ones, can be motivating.
 Not only does it show that it is possible, but there’s nothing like wanting to beat a friend’s high score.

 6. Beat the Teacher Contest Give a prize for who can practice more than the teacher.
-Use Scorecard to see how qualifies!
+Use Scorecard to see if they qualify!

 7. Compilation assignment Record each student playing a piece.
 Add it to the assignment in a custom book so that the next students get to hear all the previous students play it.
 Students can learn a lot from each other, too!

 8. Changing avatars As a kid, changing your ‘profile picture’ for a social site is super exciting.
-Socially-motivated kids use this to communicate their mood or to change their picture to coordinate with each other.
+Socially-motivated kids use this to communicate their mood or to change their picture to coordinate with one another.
 This gets them logging in to their practice list - which is half the battle!

 9. Record and share Let your students show off their ability.